 Three weeks down the line, I still don’t believe that I am in Kambaland.
 I found a greener place with maize, beans, peas, potatoes, avocados…to name them all.
 The village is covered with trees and the weather is cool.
 Though the community members say that it’s only for a while before it gets dry, it is evident that it’s not forever dry.
 They have something to be thankful for even if it’s not all year round.

-Touring the village, I have come across treasures I never imagined would ever be found in Kambaland; Along the rocky valley are springs which the community say that they do not dry up all year round.
-It’s here that part of the community feed their livestock and get water for domestic use.
+Touring the village, I have come across treasures I never imagined would ever be found in Kambaland; Along the rocky valley are springs which the community says do not dry up all year round.
+It’s here that part of the community feeds their livestock and gets water for domestic use.
 As I go up the hill, another surprising discovery; several boreholes which again do not dry up.
-The community members are telling me that even in the driest times, the boreholes continue providing water.
-This at first is shocking and surprising.
+The community members are telling me that even in the driest times, the boreholes continue to provide water.
+This at first is shocking.
 So for the many years I have lived I held a false picture of Kambaland!
 Well, my old picture of a desert Kambaland is starting to slowly disappear.
 And this is the beauty of being a CorpsAfrica Volunteer.
 As a CorpsAfrica Volunteer, one of my roles is to help the community to see this wealth and to realize the great potential they have to propel them forward.
 We are CorpsAfrica, We are redefining Africa.